The Time Substructure of Jets and Boosted Object Tagging: Application to boosted objects

 To motivate this, first consider the following two situations in the context of an electron-positron collider.
 In the first case, we will imagine elastic $e^+ e^-$ scattering at some center of mass energy $\sqrt{s_\mathrm{el}}$.
 In the second case, we imagine $ZZ$ production with one of the $Z$s decaying to electrons, but at a higher center of mass energy $\sqrt{s_{ZZ}}>\sqrt{s_\mathrm{el}}$.
 Let us choose $\sqrt{s_{ZZ}}$ to be sufficiently large so that for some kinematic configuration of the $Z$ decay, one of the electrons has energy $\sqrt{s_\mathrm{el}}/2$ in the center of mass frame.
 There is no difference between the two electrons in these two cases.
 They will appear identically in any detector.\footnote{This is a leading order statement.
 Leptons that are produced at higher energies also have different probabilities of radiating extra photons or weak gauge bosons.
 However, due to the smallness of the relevant couplings, extra radiation is a subleading effect.}

 Now consider the same two situations, but with $q\bar q$ production rather than elastic scattering and with hadronic $Z$ decay rather than leptonic.
 We may again ask what is the difference between the two corresponding quarks.
 At parton level they are indeed the same.
 The crucial difference in this case is that partons are not directly observable.
-Rather, we observe the spray of hadrons that emerge from the showering and hadronization of the original parton.
-The latter process may be viewed as the fragmentation of the color string of which the quark is the endpoint.
+Rather, we observe the spray of hadrons that emerges from the showering and hadronization of the original parton.
+The latter process may be viewed as the fragmentation of the color string of which the quarks are the endpoints.
 In other words, the string, not the quark, is the observable object.
 In the case of quark pair production, the string spans the two sides of the final state.
 Its energy is equal to the center of mass energy and it has no momentum.
-In the $Z$ decay, the string is at rest in the $Z$ rest frame but boosted in the center of mass frame.
+In contrast, the string from the $Z$ decay is at rest in the $Z$ rest frame but boosted in the center of mass frame.
 Its mass, energy, and momentum are equal to the corresponding quantities of the $Z$.
 These two objects are clearly different.
 By Lorentz invariance, what determines the spectrum of the string fragmentation is the kinematics in the rest frame of the string, which was the point of view taken in deriving the predictions of section \ref{sec:hadr}.
-If the string is boosted, the trailing end of the jet velocity spectrum will be shifted to higher values.
+If the string is boosted, the jet velocity spectrum will be shifted.

 Let us consider a particular kinematic configuration of the $Z$ decays, where the decay axis is perpendicular to the $Z$ velocity in the $Z$ rest frame.
 In the center of mass frame, the two jets will be pushed forward, giving a classic two-prong boosted jet substructure.
 Such jets can be tagged using a recursive declustering method such as mass drop \cite{Butterworth:2008iy}.
 In this technique, fat jets are first clustered with a large jet radius and then sequentially declustered until a splitting corresponding to a large mass, indicative of the hadronic decay of a heavy resonance, is found.
 This is usually successful at removing QCD backgrounds, because QCD jets will tend to have smoother radiation patterns that do not contain a high mass splitting.
 However, it is always possible that a QCD jet will by chance appear to have such a splitting, and this contributes to the fake tag rate.